ucamrc/grasshopper-puppet/README-shibboleth.md

   "ghservice::shibboleth::idp_metadata_localfile" : "ucamfederation-idp2-metadata.xml",
 ```

-Please note that the IdP Entity ID specified must match that configured for each
+Please note that the IdP Entity ID specified here must match that configured for each
-Grasshopper Tenant - more on this below.
+Grasshopper Tenant App - more on this below.

 Finally, you may need to modify `modules/ghservice/files/shibboleth/attribute-map.xml`
 in order to expose the right Shibboleth attributes to Grasshopper.
 The default